• Skip to primary navigation

 • 🥡 Storing & Reheating

-The flavor of the pork meat is mild, so it really works well with just about any seasoning profile.
-Whatever you choose, pork steaks are going to be a delicious addition to the weeknight dinner rotation!
+You can switch up the seasonings or add different sauces to make them taste exactly how you’d like.
+The flavor of the pork meat is mild, so it works well with just about any seasoning profile.

-So Delicious!
-I love how my savory steak seasoning makes the pork steaks irresistibly tasty!
-Pork steaks are also marbled with lots of delicious fat, so they’re always so juicy!
+• So Delicious!
+I love how my savory steak seasoning makes the pork irresistibly tasty!
+They are also marbled with lots of delicious fat and are always so juicy!

 🥘 Ingredients